danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

             # Display the plot
             plt.show()

-This function called *calculate_information_ratio* calculates the ***Information Ratio*** which measures how consistently a portfolio outperforms its benchmark with respect to risk taken. ***Information Ratio = (Portfolio Return − Benchmark Return) / Tracking Error, where Tracking Error = Standard deviation of difference between Portfolio and Benchmark returns***.
+This function called *calculate_information_ratio* calculates the ***Information Ratio*** which measures how consistently a portfolio outperforms its benchmark with respect to magnitude of risk taken. ***Information Ratio = (Portfolio Return − Benchmark Return) / Tracking Error, where Tracking Error = Standard deviation of difference between Portfolio and Benchmark returns***.
 For more information on the Information Ratio, refer to this link: [Information Ratio (IR): Definition, Formula, vs. Sharpe Ratio](https://www.investopedia.com/terms/i/informationratio.asp).
 We can measure the excess return of the portfolio vs. the benchmark using the slopes of the respective regression lines.
 Let's define a function called *calculate_information_ratio* which requires the return datafarame, security class type, the 1st security class type value, and the 2nd security class value as the benchmark.
 The Information Ratio value is returned.

         def calculate_information_ratio(df_tmp, security_class, security_class_val1, security_class_val2):